 As well as these limitations, service delivery and supply chains are set up to operate separately within the healthcare system.
 This means human resources such as community health workers and service delivery at health facilities remain distinct from one another.82

 Legal barriers for sex workers

 Sex work in Myanmar is illegal and fear of prosecution, harassment and blackmail all reduce access to services such as HIV testing.
-In 2016, only 50% of sex workers in the country accessed testing.83 Until 2011, even carrying a condom could be used as circumstantial evidence if a sex worker was detained by the police.61 More recent records from 2017 still indicate that just 81% of sex workers reported condom use with last client.62
+In 2016, only 50% of sex workers in the country accessed testing.83 Until 2011, even carrying a condom could be used as circumstantial evidence if a sex worker was detained by the police.84 More recent records from 2017 indicate that around 80% of sex workers use condoms with clients.85

 One day, the police detained me and I had to pay a MMK 50,000 fine for my release next day.
 If I did not pay, I could be detained, sued and jailed.

-- Sex worker, Myanmar63
+- Sex worker, Myanmar86

 Stigma and discrimination